Can You Bring GPS Trackers and Other GPS Devices on Planes?

 Does GPS interfere with the hardware on airplanes?

-All electronics devices that receive and transmit radio frequency have a certain potential to interfere with the hardware on airplanes, but most GPS devices are low-power devices and aren’t considered a major threat to avionic systems.
+All electronic devices that receive and transmit radio frequency have a certain potential to interfere with the hardware on airplanes, but most GPS devices are low-power devices and aren’t considered a major threat to avionic systems.
 Still, many airlines ban certain types of GPS devices completely or limit their use on the plane as a safety measure.

 Find Out the Packing Rules for Similar Items